project-everest/project-everest.github.io/indexnew.md

 makes it simple to switch between algorithms (e.g., from SHA2 to SHA3), and verified cryptographic data structures like Merkle trees.

-Code from the HACL\*, ValeCrypt and EverCrypt is deployed in several production systems, including [Mozilla Firefox](https://blog.mozilla.org/security/2017/09/13/verified-cryptography-firefox-57/), [Azure Confidential Consortium
+Code from HACL\*, ValeCrypt and EverCrypt is deployed in several production systems, including [Mozilla Firefox](https://blog.mozilla.org/security/2017/09/13/verified-cryptography-firefox-57/), [Azure Confidential Consortium